HRKings/pkmcore/README.md

     - [2.3 - Why Rust?](#23---why-rust)
 <!--TOC-->

-This repository is a complete core library to read, write and manipulate Pokemon data.
+This repository is a complete core library to read, write and manipulate Pokemon data and save files, as well provide some tools for researching and data restoration.
 It's meant to be a low level library that can be used in any applications, embedded systems, cross-platform and in a lightweight manner.

 # 1 - Compatibility with PKHex.Core
 This library aims provides full compatibility with [PKHex Core](https://github.com/kwsch/PKHeX), its file formats and provide all of its features up to commit [038722ee0](https://github.com/kwsch/PKHeX/tree/038722ee09fa1139b6492056e9ca359d2712f4d2)